Neferneferuaten: Key evidence

 Nicholas Reeves sees this graffito as a sign of a "new phase" of the Amarna revolution, with Ankhkheperure Neferneferuaten "taking a decidedly softer line" toward the Amun priesthood.
 Therefore, Neferneferuaten might have been the Amarna-era ruler who first reached an accommodation with the Amun priests and reinstated the cult of Amun—rather than Tutankhamun as previously thought—since her own mortuary temple was located in Thebes, the religious capital of the Amun priesthood and Amun priests were now working within it.
 However, Egypt's political administration was still situated at Amarna rather than Thebes under Neferneferuaten's reign.

-There are several stele depicting a king along with someone else—often wearing a king's crown—in various familiar, almost intimate scenes.
+There are several stele depicting two kings—with each wearing a different traditional king's crown—in various familiar, almost intimate scenes.
 All of them are unfinished or uninscribed and some are defaced.
 These include: